Instructions for Authors

 Acknowledgement(s): The Acknowledgements section should be as brief as possible.
 Any grant that requires acknowledgement(s) should be mentioned.
 The names of funding organizations should be written in full.
 Acknowledgement(s) of help from colleagues and professional associates are appropriate, but avoid acknowledgement(s) of routine secretarial help or family members.

-Please note the following examples, and refer details to the literature citations in the current issue of the KJHST.
+Please note the following examples, and refer details to the literature citations in the current issue of the HST.

 1) Journal Article

-Garcia-Hernandez M, Berardini TZ, Chen G, Crist D, Doyle A, Huala E, Knee E, Lambrecht M, Miller N, Mueller LA, et al (2002) TAIR: a resource for integrated Arabidopsis data.
+Garcia-Hernandez M, Berardini TZ, Chen G, Crist D, Doyle A, Huala E, Knee E, Lambrecht M, Miller N, et al. (2002) TAIR: a resource for integrated Arabidopsis data.
 Funct Integr Genomics 2:239-253

 Chang CC, Lin CJ (2011) LIBSVM: a library for support vector machines.
 ACM rans Intell Syst Technol 2:Article 27